 On the positive side, the military is integrating into its identity the new roles it has been called upon to play in peacekeeping and humanitarian operations.
 While the military has always framed its mission in moral terms, these new roles lend themselves more readily to the incorporation of human rights as a standard feature in the way the military conducts its work, views itself, and presents itself to others.
 Military operations are often described in human rights terms and there has been a concerted public relations effort to project an image of a new, high tech, career oriented, and professional soldier-as opposed to the traditional and more one-dimensional warrior.
-In terms of operations, there is much emphasis on new training for peace and humanitarian operations and changes in the nature of missions to incorporate a host of new ways in which the military values service in peace operations.299 Even in more traditional operations involving armed interventions and the use of force-whether purported to be for humanitarian or other reasons-much attention is focused on the use of new technologies that provide
+In terms of operations, there is much emphasis on new training for peace and humanitarian operations and changes in the nature of missions to incorporate a host of new ways in which the military can serve the state, as well as a noticeable increase in the degree to which the military values service in peace operations.
+Even in more traditional operations involving armed interventions and the use of force-whether purported to be for humanitarian or other reasons-much attention is focused on the use of new technologies that provide